• Skip to primary navigation

 Step #3: Frost Your Cupcakes

-Now add the frosting to a piping bag and pipe it on each cooled cupcake.
-Alternatively, use a butter knife or spatula to manually spread the frosting on top of each cupcake.
+Now, add the frosting to a piping or pastry bag and pipe it on each cooled cupcake.
+Alternatively, use a butter knife or spatula to spread the frosting manually on top of each cupcake.

 Piping buttercream onto chocolate cupcakes